atienosonia/ersilia-OSI/README.md

 * The author's publication can be found [here](https://drive.google.com/file/d/18ul4T1nYLA8z1bHCVe4nK-IcNpIx58nv/view?usp=sharing), the model whose results we are trying to reproduce is known as cardiotox net

+* The datasets that were used to train the model can be found [here](https://github.com/Abdulk084/CardioTox/tree/master/data)

+* Three test sets were used to train the model, train set 1 had a total of 12,620 molecules with 6643 labelled as hERG blockers and 5977 as hERG non-blockers. train set 2 had 11 blockers and 30 non-blockers and train set 3 had 53 blockers and 786 non-blockers

 * The model was tested on Ubuntu 20.04 Python 3.8.5

 * To run the cardiotox net model follow the following steps :